sktime/enhancement-proposals/steps/26_pretrain/step.md

 ### Alternative vignette 2

-An alternative idea would be adding an new method
+An alternative idea would be adding an flag switcher method, similar to vignette 1

 ```python